-The charade called the 2010 Election brings to an end any honest discussion about the quality of information and education we the people receive through the corporate-controlled media.
+It's clear that the information and education we the people receive through the corporate-controlled media is actually the opposite.
+Misinformation and propaganda.
 The litany of ridiculous ideas a substantial minority of our electorate holds deserves mention only for the absurdity of the positions.
 President Obama is Muslim, born in Africa.
 Global warming is a hoax.
 Science can’t be trusted, or is trumped by religion.
 Tax cuts for the rich create jobs.
 Wars are required for our national security.
 What’s good for Wall Street is good for Main Street.
 We require a Federal Reserve Bank for ‘federal reserves’.
 The litany is endless.

 Propaganda, the dissemination of falsehoods for special interest gains, has been with us for centuries.
 Even the Revolutionary War had to be ‘sold’ to a reluctant populace.
 Wealthy landowners who wanted to reduce their tax burden to England were the instigators.
 The peasants had little interest, knowing their lot changed little regardless of who held power.